pub struct TypeRegistration { /* private fields */ }Expand description

 T: TypeData,

-Returns a reference to the value of type T
+Returns a reference to the value of type T in this registration’s

 type data.

-if no such value exists.
+Returns None if no such value exists.

-For a dynamic version of this method, see data_by_id
+For a dynamic version of this method, see data_by_id.

 Examples found in repository?